Step by Step How to Build a STUDIO – My Experience

-My She Shed which I use as an art studio in Jackson Hole, WY.
+My art studio in Jackson Hole, WY.

 Inside my She Shed – my art studio!

-Before you Build – Make a Plan and a Sketch
+Before you Build – Make a Plan and a Sketch.

 My sketch helped me visualize the studio and figure out how tall I wanted the building to be.
 I didn’t need 8′ walls.
 I decided to make the walls 6 1/2 feet tall.
 I’m 5’9″ so that’s plenty tall, plus the vaulted ceiling.
 A small building like this would have looked, and felt, out of proportion with 8′ tall walls in my opinion.